markus-nilsson/md-dmri/models/README.md

 * Diffusional exchange
 * Diffusion and incoherent flow

+The models are described briefly below, in some more detail in review articles,1,2 and more completely in the original publications cited for each model.

 ##Diffusion tensor distributions
 The DTD model relies on the assumption of multi-component Gaussian diffusion.